Bearberry / Uva Ursi

 Meridians: Kidney, Bladder, Lung

-Key TCM Actions: Clears Heat and Toxins, Reduces Inflammation/Stops Bleeding/Promotes Tissue Repair, Promotes Urination, Promotes Labor.
+Key Actions: Clears Heat, Clears Toxins, Reduces Inflammation, Stops Bleeding, Promotes Tissue Repair, Promotes Urination, Promotes Labor

 Medicinal Uses: Dry mouth, thirst, fever, acute cystitis, painful bowels, dysentery, venereal discharges, hemorrhage, genital discharges, sprains, postpartum bleeding, kidney and bladder stones, dermatitis, diabetes, high urine sugars, leucorrhea, nocturnal emissions, dribbling, bed wetting, difficult labor, promotes contractions.

 History/Folklore: Bearberry has been used as far back as the 2nd century, with cultures from around the world recommending the herb as a treatment for nephritis, kidney stones, or chronic cystitis.
 It has been used as general tonic.
 Bearberry is also used as a nutritional supplement and muscle relaxant that can soothe, strengthen and tighten irritated and inflamed tissues.

 Bearberry was first documented in the mid-13th century by Welsh herbals.
 It was recommended for medicinal use in 1763 by the German pharmacist, Gerhard.

 Legend says that Marco Polo thought the Chinese were using the herb as a diuretic.

 Until the discovery of sulfa and antibiotics, bearberry was the treatment of choice for treating bladder, kidney and related infections.
 It is known to strengthen and tone urinary passages.